Patrick Cleburne: Early life

-Patrick Ronayne Cleburne was born in Ovens, County Cork, Ireland (then part of the UK), the second son of Dr. Joseph Cleburne, a middle-class physician of Protestant Anglo-Irish ancestry.
+Patrick Ronayne Cleburne was born in Ovens, County Cork, Ireland the second son of Dr. Joseph Cleburne, a middle-class physician of Protestant Anglo-Irish ancestry.
 Patrick's mother died when he was 18 months old, and he was an orphan at 15.
 He followed his father into the study of medicine, but failed his entrance exam to Trinity College of Medicine in 1846.
 In response to this failure, he enlisted in the 41st Regiment of Foot of the British Army, subsequently rising to the rank of corporal.
 Cleburne served at Fort Westmorland on Spike Island in Cork Harbour, a large fortress that was then being used as a convict depot.
-Seeing the wretched famine victims filling the prison cells, he was further motivated to emigrate with his family to America.
+Seeing the wretched state of those filling the prison cells during the Great Irish Famine, Cleburne was further motivated to emigrate with his family to America.

 Three years after joining the British Army, Cleburne bought his discharge and emigrated to the United States with two brothers and a sister.
 After spending a short time in Ohio, he settled in Helena, Arkansas, where he was employed as a pharmacist and was readily accepted into the town's social order.
 During this time, Cleburne became close friends with Thomas C. Hindman, who later paralleled his course as a Confederate major general.
 The two men also formed a business partnership with William Weatherly to buy a newspaper, the Democratic Star, in December 1855.

 In 1856, Cleburne and Hindman were both wounded by gunshots during a street fight in Helena with members of the Know-Nothing Party following a debate.
 Cleburne was shot in the back, turned around and shot one of his attackers, killing him.
 The attackers hid until Cleburne collapsed on the street and then left.
 After the two recovered, they appeared before a grand jury to respond to all charges brought against them.
 They were exonerated, and afterward, went to Hindman's parents' house in Mississippi.
 By 1860, he was a naturalized citizen, a practicing lawyer, and very popular with the local residents.